 This class is designed to introduce students to the cutting edge of research in program analysis based on SMT solvers and symbolic reasoning.
 With a focus on practical applications, we will cover the theory and implementation behind a number of techniques developed in recent years that have relevance in vulnerability discovery, exploit development, and reverse engineering.
-Over the three days, we will go from the foundations of problem solving with SMT solvers through to the construction of analysis systems capable of reasoning about complex problems in real software.
+Over the four days, we will go from the foundations of problem solving with SMT solvers through to the construction of analysis systems capable of reasoning about complex problems in real software.
 Students will also be introduced to a variety of existing analysis systems, including KLEE, angr, manticore and CBMC, and learn their strengths and weaknesses.

 - Modelling problems with SMT solvers, and their usage in understanding complex code

 - Vulnerability detection and program exploration with symbolic execution

 - Concolic execution & whitebox fuzzing, i.e. SMT solver driven fuzzing

 - Usage of open-source symbolic execution frameworks